opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

 #do not apply activation function since we want this to be linear
 ```

 Now lets combine all the components, define a loss function and create a trainable module from the final symbol.
+I found I achieved good performance with the L2 loss function.

 ```python
 print("\n\t#################################\n\